- Full funding for five years

 The doctoral program in the DRO division at Columbia Business School is designed to lead a small group of outstanding students to successful research careers in academia and industry.
 Our students have the opportunity to work with faculty who are leaders in the field holding top editorial positions, and regularly honored with society awards and recognitions.
 Moreover, our weekly internal Brown Bag seminar gives students the opportunity to regularly present their research to the entire division and receive feedback.
 See Academics page for more information about our PhD program.

 Admission to the DRO division at Columbia Business school is highly competitive.
 Superior academic performance is expected, and a strong background in and facility with mathematics are essential for successful completion of the program.
-Please refer to our Admissions page for more information, or access the application portal here (deadline: January 4th, 2022).
+Please refer to our Admissions page for more information, or access the application portal online (deadline: December 15th, 2023).

 The DRO division at Columbia Business School has a track record of training scholars who go on to become academics or research scientists at many of the world’s most prestigious institutions and companies.
 Our placement success is due in part to the close working relationship that students develop with the faculty in the division.
 The School intentionally keeps the PhD program small making it easier for students to find faculty collaborators and thrive.
 See our Placement page for more information.